extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 - can contain multiple columns, delimited by commas
-- every column in the `SELECT` statement must be present in a `GROUP BY` clause, with the exception of the aggreg
+- every column in the `SELECT` statement must be present in a `GROUP BY` clause, with the exception of the aggregated values
+- NULLs can be grouped together if your `GROUP BY` column contains NULLs

+### `WHER